 Next, the presenter went through all the basic information I described above and answered any questions I had.

-All the examples used were based on a 148,100 option package, which I later found out was middle of the pack in expense.
-Using a higher priced package for examples is another tactic to try and demonstrate value and trick the potential buyer, as you are shown a more flexible redemption package long before you know the price.
+All the examples used were based on a 148,100 option package, which I later found out was the middle of the pack in expense.
+Using a higher-priced package for examples is another tactic to try and demonstrate value and trick the potential buyer, as you are shown a more flexible redemption package long before you know the price.